spinnaker/spinnaker/docs/commands.md

  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--provider-version`: Some providers support multiple versions/release tracks.
 This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.
+ * `--read-permissions`: A user must have at least one of these roles in order to view this account's cloud resources.
+ * `--remove-read-permission`: Remove this permission from the list of read permissions.
  * `--remove-required-group-membership`: Remove this group from the list of required group memberships.
- * `--read-permissions`: a user must have at least one of these roles in order to view this account's cloud resources.
- * `--remove-read-permission`: Remove this permission from the list of read permissions.
- * `--remove-write-permission`: Remove this permission from the list of write permissions.
+ * `--remove-write-permission`: Remove this permission to from list of write permissions.
  * `--required-group-membership`: A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
- * `--write-permissions`: a user must have at least one of these roles in order to make changes to this account's cloud resources.
+ * `--write-permissions`: A user must have at least one of these roles in order to make changes to this account's cloud resources.

 ---